 - Improbable Aiming Skills: An entire game based around them.
 Accordingly, the game will hide prizes and Power Ups in places that take careful shooting (and no small amount of luck) to get.

-- Last of His Kind: Zuma.
+- Last of His Kind: The stone frog.
 Until it is later revealed that there is a female of his species as well.

-- Nerfed in Kroaktoa Island, as you no longer earn money when playing a round, making getting power ups more expensive.
+- Level Grinding: Blitz exhibits this, as the way you gain EXP is by playing matches.
+It's Nerfed in Kroaktoa Island, as you no longer earn money when playing a round, making getting power ups more expensive.

 - Puzzle Game

 - Scoring Points: Duh.

 - Sorting Algorithm of Threatening Geography: The island in Revenge.
 You start at a jungle, then a village, a city, and a beach before going undersea and reaching the underwater entrance of a volcano.

 - Time Trial: In Revenge, Challenge Mode has you try to achieve a high score within 3 minutes.
 Blitz does this in 1 minute, with additional time allowed.

 - Title Confusion: "Zuma" is the name of the ball game that you're playing, as can be inferred from the dialogues, not the frog (as commonly believed) or the sun god.

 - Trick Boss: The final boss, Zhaka Mu in Revenge!
 At first you have to put out 4 candles to get to the actual boss, who has 10 hearts total.
 Upon shooting him once, he dies and the "credits" roll.
 Then the real Zhaka Mu falls down and interrupts the credits, stating that the guy you just shot was his chef.
 Then you fight the real final boss.

 - Under the Sea: Undersea Grotto in Revenge.